 Following his Board Certification, he sat for the Bar exam in Louisiana and received a license there as well.
 Mr. Brasher is currently in good standing in both Texas and Louisiana and is licensed to practice in all state courts in both states as well as the Western District of Louisiana and Eastern and Southern Districts of Texas (federal courts).
-In 2018 and 2019, Mr. Brasher was recognized by his peers as a Super Lawyer in the State of Texas.
+Since 2018, Mr. Brasher has been recognized by his peers as a Super Lawyer in the State of Texas.
 He is also a member of the Million Dollar Advocates Forum® for his work obtaining millions in compensation and he is rated AV Preeminent® by Martindale Hubbell® and has been continually since 2013.

 He is a member of the Texas Trial Lawyers Association.
 He has been recognized by the National Association of Distinguished Counsel in the Nation’s Top One Percent.
-He is a current member of the State Bar of Texas, and the State Bar of Louisiana.
-Mr. Brasher was recently elected to be a director for the Jefferson County Bar Association.
+He is a current member of the State Bar of Texas, and the State Bar of Louisiana and the State Bar of Oklahoma.
+He has served as a Director for the Jefferson County Bar Association.

 Clint was born in Beaumont, Texas.
 He is married to Wendy Wagenbach Brasher and they are the parents of five wonderful kids: Madison, Emma, Derek, Adam, and Zachary.
 In addition to practicing law, Mr. Brasher teaches Sunday school and coaches soccer.
 He currently holds a National Youth License awarded through U.S. Youth Soccer and a National D coaching license.
-He is a tennis player and enjoys sitting on his back porch watching and listening to birds with his wife.
-He is an avid reader with interest in history and fantasy.
+He loves spending time with his family and working on his crawfish cooking technique and recipe.

 - After a hailstorm caused serious damage to their home, a family in Amarillo turned to Mr. Brasher for assistance when their claim was denied.
 After a weeklong trial, the jury awarded $325,000 for the hail claim.
 The verdict included $220,000 in attorney fees.

 - After an 8-day jury trial, Mr. Brasher recovered $430,906.02 for commercial property owners in College Station against United Fire.
 The insurance company had refused to pay their claim based on a vacancy clause.

 - Mr. Brasher represented the First Baptist Church of Vidor (First Baptist Church of Vidor v.
 Guideone Insurance Company) following Hurricane Rita and secured a $1.7 million dollar award for covered losses when their insurance company’s initial payment was $4,022.79.